scitran/client/Sharing-Matlab-computing.md

-Flywheel helps you share Matlab functions reproducibly with colleagues.
+The **scitrian matlab client** helps you share Matlab functions reproducibly with colleagues.
 In many cases, you will be sharing the function with your future self.

 The **toolboxes** class is an important component of reproducible sharing.
 The **toolboxes** and **scitran** classes work together to implement reproducible computing.
 The  **scitran** class accesses Flywheel data; the **toolboxes** class downloads Matlab functions on Flywheel and also downloads Matlab libraries on github that are needed to run these functions.